Key Differences Between OCR and IDP? - iCustoms

 • Document class: IDP classifies incoming documents.
 This process classifies documents by content, layout, or other properties using machine learning algorithms or established criteria.

-• Data extraction: Intelligent processing of documents provides better extraction according to one’s particular requirement.
-While developing the software, one can specify the doc and things which need to be extracted.
+• Data extraction: Intelligent processing of documents provides better extraction according to oneโ€™s particular requirements.
+While developing the software, one can specify the documents and things that need to be extracted.

-• Data Validation: IDP systems evaluate extracted data against patterns, formats, and business rules using predefined rules, templates, or machine learning algorithms.
+• Data validation: IDP systems evaluate extracted data against patterns, formats, and business rules using predefined rules, templates, or machine learning algorithms.
 This stage detects data errors.

 • Analytical insights: The IDP system may analyse extracted data for insights and decision-making.
 Reports, trends, and data-driven analysis can be done with extracted data.